NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Manual

 \subsection{Row reduction using {\sc SpaSM}}

-As mentioned before, this version of {\sc NeatIBP} uses {\sc SpaSM} \cite{spasm} for row reduction with finite field.
-To introduce {\sc SpaSM} to {\sc Mathematica}, we use {\sc LibraryLink}, which is a component of {\sc Mathematica} linking itself with C libraries, to build an interface.
-Specific data structures are used in the C code above which is packed as a library, \textit{SparseRREF.so}, and an interface file, \textit{SparseRREF.m}.
+As mentioned before, this version of {\sc NeatIBP} relies on {\sc SpaSM} \cite{spasm} for row reduction over finite fields.
+To connect {\sc SpaSM} to {\sc Mathematica}, we use {\sc LibraryLink}, a component of {\sc Mathematica}, which can connect to C libraries and supply an interface.
+For communication, specific data structures are used in our C code, which then is packaged as a library called \texttt{SparseRREF.so}, and an interface file called \texttt{SparseRREF.m}.
+In {\sc NeatIBP}, this interface to {\sc SpaSM} is included and automatically used.

-In {\sc NeatIBP}, the above component of {\sc SpaSM} interface is automatically included.
-This component can also be individually used in other circumstances.
+The interface component can also be used individually for other purposes.
 To do this, one can run the following command in {\sc Mathematica}